Phillies vs Brewers Odds, Spread, and Total

 Phillies vs Brewers Betting Trends

-- The Phillies are 6-4 in their last 10 games but are 3-7 against the spread.
+- The Phillies are 3-7 against the spread in their last 10 games, including 1-3 on the road..

-- The Brewers have won four of their last six but are just 1-6 in their last seven home games.
+- The Brewers have won just two out of the last eight times they've played as favorites.

-- The total has gone under in four of the Phillies' past six games.
+- The Philies have won just one of their last six games against the Brewers.

-- The over has hit in four of the Brewers' last five matchups.
+- The Brewers are 13-6 in their last 19 games at home.

-- The Phillies have won four of their last five but are 1-4 in their last five against the Brewers.
+- The Phillies are 4-2 in their last six games but 1-4 in their last five on the road.

-- The total has gone under in eight of the last 11 games between these two teams.
+- The total has gone under in eight of the Brewers' last 12 meetings against the Phillies.

 Phillies vs Brewers Injury Reports